Dhairya1510/Lyrics_Finder/README.md

-fist run "npm install"
+1) run "npm install"
-then goto to the https://developer.musixmatch.com/ to get your API key and paste in your .env file thenn run "npm start" to show and test project
+2) goto to the https://developer.musixmatch.com/ to get your API key and paste in your .env file
+3) run "npm start" to show and test project